Burnthe8track

-Burnthe8track is a punk rock band from Winnipeg, Manitoba That is currently on hiatus.
-Band members have included singer Derek Kun, guitarist Jason Kun, drummer Sam Osland and bassists Mike Goreski, Ethan Osland.
-Buck Garringer and Kevin Feeleus.
+Burnthe8track is a Canadian punk rock band that is currently on hiatus.
+Band members have included singer Derek Kun, guitarist Jason Kun, drummer Sam Osland, and bassists Mike Goreski, Ethan Osland, Buck Garringer, and Kevin Feeleus.

 History

-Burnthe8track was formed in 2001 by Derek Kun, Jason Kun, Sam Osland and Kevin Feeleus.
+Burnthe8track was formed in 2001 by Derek Kun, Jason Kun, Sam Osland, and Kevin Feeleus.
 Kevin Feeleus left the band after the independent release of the Division E.P in 2002.
-Buck Garringer of the Harlots joined the band briefly and was eventually replaced by Mike Goreski.
-That year the band performed at Winnipeg's Grand Beach Music Fest.
+Buck Garringer of the Harlots briefly joined the band before being replaced by Mike Goreski.
+In that same year, the band performed at Winnipeg's Grand Beach Music Fest.
 Their debut album, The Ocean, was released in 2004 to positive reviews through Century Media/Abacus/Alveran.
-Some of the earlier tracks were re-released in 2005 on an EP, Division, through the Coretex label.
-Division was released as a full album in 2008.
+Some of the earlier tracks were re-released in 2005 on an EP titled Division, through the Coretex label.
+Division was later released as a full album in 2008.

-In support of these recordings, burnthe8track toured and performed extensively from 2002 through 2009, including participation in the 2005 Van Warped Tour and opening for several more established bands.
+In support of these recordings, burnthe8track toured extensively and performed from 2002 through 2009, including their participation in the 2005 Van Warped Tour and opening for several more established bands.